mariajpalma/GG-NC/README.md

 ## Global Genomic Network Communities (GG-NC) Browser

-This GitHub page contains the code, input data and the wrapper to run the Shiny app for the [Global Genomic Network Communities Browser](https://sohail-lab.shinyapps.io/GG-NC/) developed by the [Sohail Lab](https://www.sohaillab.com/) at the Center for Genomic Sciences - UNAM, financed by Conahcyt.
+This GitHub page contains the code, input data and the wrapper to run the Shiny app for the [Global Genomic Network Communities Browser](https://sohail-lab.shinyapps.io/GG-NC/) developed by the [Sohail Lab](https://www.sohaillab.com/) at the Center for Genomic Sciences - UNAM, financed by CONAHCYT.

 Input data are obtained from the [1000 Genomes Project](https://www.nature.com/articles/nature15393) and [Human Genome Diversity Project](https://www.science.org/doi/10.1126/science.aay5012?url_ver=Z39.88-2003&rfr_id=ori:rid:crossref.org&rfr_dat=cr_pub%20%200pubmed).

-The Shiny app, was developed within the research titled "Beyond Continental Groups for Framing Human Diversity: shifting from Static Clusters to Dynamic Communities in Genetic Networks", aims to make the results of this research more interactive and allow engagement from the community of scientists and the general public alike.
+The Shiny app was developed within the research project titled "The multi-scale complexity of human genetic variation beyond continental groups", and aims to make the results of this research more interactive and allow engagement from the community of scientists and the general public alike.
 This Shiny app allows you to view the different communities that emerge at different resolution values and their geographic distribution considering different genetic metrics (Genetic Relationship Matrix based on common or rare variants, Identity By Descent and Principal Component Analysis)

 ## Shiny interface
 Follow [this link](https://sohail-lab.shinyapps.io/GG-NC/) for the interactive Shiny app.
 A screenshot of the interface is provided below.